hashicorp/terraform-website/content/source/docs/cloud/workspaces/settings.html.md

 ### VCS Connection and Repository

 You can use the "Select a VCS connection" buttons and "Repository" field to change which VCS repository the workspace gets configurations from.
-If you need to remove an already configured "Repository" you need to click on "Change VCS connection" and then select "skip this step".
+To remove an already configured VCS connection, use the "skip this step" link instead of one of the VCS buttons.
 See also:

 - [Creating Workspaces](./creating.html) for more details about selecting a VCS repository.
 - [Connecting VCS Providers to Terraform Cloud](../vcs/index.html) for more details about configuring VCS integrations.